akomiqaia/Book-review-web-page/README.md

-#1 Project 1 - Book Review Web page
+#1Project 1 - Book Review Web page

 **The project is done as an assignment for CS50 course in Web Programming.**